The word politics is dirty.

 - Masters of Political Administration

-Referendums are generally not a good substitute to establish the ‘General Will’ of the people as we do not have the time, insight or expertise to arrive at a decision.
+Referendums are generally not deemed to be a good substitute to establish the ‘General Will’ of the people as we do not have the time, insight or expertise to arrive at a decision.

 Politicians are appointed to do this work for us.